 Prezcobix can cause serious, life-threatening side effects.
-These includeproblems, severe skin reactions or rash, new or worsening kidney problems, including kidney failure, and drug interactions.
+These includeproblems, severe skin rash and allergic reactions, new or worsening kidney problems, including kidney failure, and .

-Some people taking Prezcobix may develop liver problems, which may be life-threatening.
-People who have chronic(HBV) or (HCV) may have an increased chance of developing liver problems while taking Prezcobix.
-Liver function tests may be done before and during treatment with Prezcobix.
+Some people taking Prezcobix may develop liver problems, which can be life-threatening.
+People who have chronic(HBV) or (HCV) may have an increased risk of developing new or worsening liver problems while taking Prezcobix.

 Contact your health care provider right away if you have any of the following symptoms that could be signs of liver problems: